Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

-\begin{proof} Suppose by contradiction this is not the case.
-To reach a contradiction we define a map $f \colon C \to S^1$ such that $f \circ \gamma$ is homotopic to a homeomorphism; this leads to a contradiction since $C$ is contractible so $f \circ \gamma$ must be null-homotopic.
-For the following, we view $ S^1 $ as the unit circle inside $ \mathbb C$.
+\begin{proof} Suppose that this is not the case.
+We claim that there exists $f \colon C \to S^1$ such that $f \circ \gamma$ is homotopic to a homeomorphism.
+This leads to a contradiction, as $C$ being contractible implies that the composition $f \circ \gamma$ must be null-homotopic.
+For the following, we view $ S^1 $ as the unit circle in $ \mathbb C$.